Rutang-Bhatiya/ECO3-operational-BI-ownership/README.md

 ## Transition From Analysis to Ownership

-After completing the legacy environment analysis (Repo 1), it became clear that:
+After completing the legacy environment analysis (Repo "ECO3-legacy-reporting-environment-analysis"), it became clear that:

 - Business users depended on existing reports daily
-- Power BI reports had no clear owners
+- Power BI and Excel reports had no clear owners
 - Failures were frequent and reactive
 - Small issues caused disproportionate business disruption